Terrorism in Spain: Islamic terrorism

 Jihadists were present in Spain from 1994, when an al-Qaeda cell was established.
 In 1996, the Armed Islamic Group of Algeria (GIA), an organisation affiliated with al-Qaeda, founded a cell in the province of Valencia.
 In the 1995–2003 period, slightly over 100 people were arrested for offences related to militant salafism, an average of 12 per year.

 In 2004, Madrid commuters suffered the 2004 Madrid train bombings, which were perpetrated by remnants of the first al-Qaeda cell, members of the Moroccan Islamic Combatant Group (GICM) plus a gang of criminals turned into jihadists.

 In the period 2004–2012, there were 470 arrests, an average of 52 per year and four times the pre-Madrid bombings average which indicated that the jihadist threat persisted after the Madrid attack.
 In the years after the Madrid attack, 90% of all jihadists convicted in Spain were foreigners, mainly from Morocco, Pakistan and Algeria, while 7 out of 10 resided in the metropolitan areas of Madrid or Barcelona.
 The vast majority were involved in cells linked to organisations such as al-Qaeda, the GICM, the Algerian Salafist group Group for Preaching and Combat which had replaced the GIA, and Tehrik-i-Taliban Pakistan.

 In the period 2013, jihadism in Spain transformed to be less overwhelmingly associated with foreigners.
 Arrests 2013–2017 show that 4 out of 10 arrested were Spanish nationals and 3 out of 10 were born in Spain.
 Most others had Morocco as a country of nationality or birth with its main focus among Moroccan descendants residing in the North African cities of Ceuta and Melilla.
 The most prominent jihadist presence was the province of Barcelona.
 In 2013 and 2014 there were cells associated with Al-Nusra Front, the Islamic State of Iraq and the Levant.

 In 2017, a terrorist cell based in the province of Barcelona carried out the vehicle-ramming 2017 Barcelona attacks, even if their original plans were on a larger scale.

-The 2023, Algeciras church attacks was treated as Islamic terrorism by the Audiencia Nacional.
+The 2023 Algeciras church attacks were treated as Islamic terrorism by the Audiencia Nacional.